xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+2016.x38  Jun 21, 2016
+   -- bug (chrisD) Don't crash when loading perspectives menu if current perspective not defined -- bug (chrisD) Update default perspective if it is renamed -- bug (chrisD) Reload default perspective on show directory change - fixes issue #601 -- enh (dkulp) Collect the data for ALL the models on a preview and send it to the video card in one shot.
+   -- enh (dkulp) Add texture support to xlAccumulator -- enh (dkulp) Update ModelPreview to pass the background int the accumulator and transfer all data in one shot -- enh (dkulp) Update Wave to pass all data in one shot -- enh (dkulp) Fix warnings if background image doesn't exist -- bug (dkulp) Fix crash on mac when swithing show directories.
+   -- enh (dkulp) Radio menu items have to be removed top down on Mac -- bug (gil) Fix SuperStar import for Scenes to account for scaling changes to the Pictures effect.
+   -- enh (gil) Add option to show/hide all previews in View menu.
+   -- enh (gil) Save preview pane positions.
+   -- enh (gil) Allow each preview to have it's own Fill and Brightness settings.
+   -- enh (gil) Don't process model groups twice for House Preview.
+   -- bug (keithsw) Fix circles effect not changing colour.
+   -- bug (keithsw) Fix #589 - guard against nulll ptr -- enh (keithsw) Implement alternate backup F11 allows the user to specify an alternate backup location and
+           backs up there instead.
+There is no auto backup to this location.
    -- bug (keithsw) Make video more resilient to missing files -- enh (keithsw) Add models export - now with controller details as well -- enh (keithsw) Add optional backup on save ... this is by default disabled.